YouTube Video: Paddling The Boquet

 - Keith Jarrett, pianist

-Living in a cabin back in the woods, and on long wilderness trips, I’ve found a deep peace and harmony.
+Living in a cabin back in the woods, and on long wilderness trips, I’ve experienced a deep peace and harmony.
 It is difficult to describe in words other than the past doesn’t mean much, and the future less — you submerge into the present and the sense of being at one with the wilderness that surrounds.
 Those experiences, and my years as a whitewater kayaker, led me to the ancient Taoist poems and their authors — the Taoist hermits of the mountains of China and the Zen monks of Japan.

 From my 2015 book, Wild Waters and the Tao (sold out, new edition underway):